Yundi: 2023–present: Comeback tour in Australia and return to Carnegie Hall

-Yundi embarked on his comeback tour, 2023 Australia Coming Back Tour: YUNDI Plays Mozart The Sonata Project 1 in 2023, two years after he was blacklisted in China for alleged solicitation of prostitutes.
-At his performance in Adelaide, Yundi performed Chopin's Nocturne in E Flat Major as an encore.
-Yundi's comeback tour was regarded as excellent and successful.
+In 2023, Yundi embarked on his comeback tour (2023 Australia Coming Back Tour: YUNDI Plays Mozart The Sonata Project 1), the first tour since the 2021 controversy.
+In Adelaide, Yundi performed Chopin's Nocturne in E Flat Major as an encore.
+Yundi's comeback tour was regarded by Pizzicato magazine as "excellent" and a "huge success".

-In March to May 2024, Yundi embarked on a European Tour of YUNDI Plays Mozart The Sonata Project 1, visiting cities historically connected with Mozart, including Vienna, Paris, Munich, Frankfurt, Cologne, and Berlin.
-In alignment with the tour, he released the album Mozart: The Sonata Project - Salzburg.
-From September to October, Yundi went on an Asian tour, including Japan and Singapore.
+In March to May 2024, Yundi embarked on a European Tour titled, "YUNDI Plays Mozart: The Sonata Project 1", visiting cities historically connected with Mozart, including Vienna, Paris, Munich, Frankfurt, Cologne, and Berlin.
+As part of the tour, he released the album Mozart: The Sonata Project - Salzburg.
+From September to October, Yundi went on an Asia tour, including Japan and Singapore.

-The album "Mozart: The Sonata Project - Salzburg" has received rave reviews from Bryce Morrison and Norman Lebrecht, among others.
+The album "Mozart: The Sonata Project - Salzburg" received positive reviews from Bryce Morrison and Norman Lebrecht, among others.
 In Gramophone, Morrison wrote, "His approach is a convincing challenge to a more conventional restraint, a restless Sturm und Drang precursor of Romanticism."
 Lebrecht wrote: "In twelve and a half minutes, Yundi gives Mozart a total makeover.
 This is the most refreshing and innovative Mozart pianism I have heard in years."

 In January 2025, Yundi expanded his Japan tour with four additional concerts, while simultaneously launching a North American tour that included Vancouver, Toronto, New York City and San Francisco.
-His Carnegie Hall return after nine years sold out.
+During his tour, he performed a sold-out show at Carnegie Hall, nine years after his previous appearance at Carnegie.

-Repertoire, technique, performance style and habit
+Repertoire, technique and performance style

 Regarded as one of the finest interpreters of Chopin, Yundi is also known for his interpretations of Liszt and Prokofiev.
 His other repertoires, such as Mozart, Beethoven, Ravel and Schumann, have also received acclaim.

-Performance habit

-Yundi maintains daily piano practice before every performance to ensure the best result.
-He also adheres to a specific pre-concert diet plan centered on avoiding heavy meals to maintain peak focus and alertness during performances.
-He deliberately skips dinner or substantial food before performances, stating: "Usually, I don’t have dinner or anything heavy before my show, in order to stay at my peak because I might get sleepy after eating".
-To sustain energy without digestive burden, he substitutes light snacks like chocolate, noting: "I love chocolate as a supplement before my show".